PX4/PX4-Autopilot/apps/netutils/README.txt

-  dhcpd     - Dynamic Host Configuration Protocol (DHCP) server tftpc     - TFTP client ftpc      - FTP client thttpd    - This is a port of Jef Poskanzer's THTTPD HTPPD server.
+  dhcpd     - Dynamic Host Configuration Protocol (DHCP) server tftpc     - TFTP client telnetd   - TELNET server.
+This is the Telnet logic adapted from
+              uIP and generalized for use as the front end to any shell.
+The telnet daemon creates sessions that are "wrapped" as character devices and mapped to stdin, stdout, and stderr.
+Now the telnet session can be inherited by spawned tasks. ftpc      - FTP client thttpd    - This is a port of Jef Poskanzer's THTTPD HTPPD server.
               See http://acme.com/software/thttpd/.